10p-freddo/fruitstrap/README.md

       -o, --upload <file>          upload file
       -w, --download               download app tree
-      -2, --to <target pathname>   use together with up/download file/tree. specify target -V, --version                print the executable version
+      -2, --to <target pathname>   use together with up/download file/tree. specify target -D, --mkdir <dir>            make directory on device -R, --rm <path>              remove file or directory on device (directories must be empty) -V, --version                print the executable version
       -e, --exists                 check if the app with given bundle_id is installed or not